This Honours plan requires the completion of 48 units, which must consist of:

 - that satisfies the requirements for the completion of an ANU accounting major or equivalent university study, and

-- and with the written approval of the Honours Convener.
+- interview with the Honours Convener.

 Commonwealth Supported Place (CSP)